YouHaveTrouble/minecraft-optimization/README.md

 `Good starting value: true`

 When enabled, prevents players from moving into unloaded chunks and causing sync loads that bog down the main thread causing lag.
-The probability of a player stumbling into an unloaded chunk is higher the lower your no-tick-view-distance is.
+The probability of a player stumbling into an unloaded chunk is higher the lower your view-distance is.

 #### entity-per-chunk-save-limit